yegor256/blog/_drafts/_factory.md

 Which one do you like better?

-According to Joshua Bloch, there are three basic advantages of using static factory methods instead of constructors (there are actually four, but the forth one is not applicable to Java [anymore](https://docs.oracle.com/javase/7/docs/technotes/guides/language/type-inference-generic-instance-creation.html)):
+According to Joshua Bloch, there are three basic advantages to using static factory methods instead of constructors (there are actually four, but the fourth one is not applicable to Java [anymore](https://docs.oracle.com/javase/7/docs/technotes/guides/language/type-inference-generic-instance-creation.html)):

   * They have names.